 The painting on this page seemed appropriate because of its personal, literary and historical associations.
 I was born in Brindisi, Italy’s Porta d’Oriente, or ‘Gateway to the East’.
-This is a view of its harbour, which opens onto the Corfu channel: the Roman columns mark the endpoint of the Appian Way; on the right is the house traditionally said to stand in place of the one where Virgil died; here Caesar tried to stop Pompey and his army; here Emperor Frederick II married Isabella, Queen of Jerusalem; for centuries the city was assailed by a seemingly endless series of foreign conquerors who left their mark, a patchwork of Northern European and Mediterranean cultures.
+This is a view of its harbour, which opens onto the Corfu channel: the Roman columns mark the endpoint of the Appian Way; on the right is the house traditionally said to stand in place of the one where Virgil died; here Caesar tried to stop Pompey and his army; here Emperor Frederick II married Isabella, Queen of Jerusalem; for centuries the city was fought over by a long series of foreign conquerors who left their mark, a patchwork of Northern European and Mediterranean cultures.
 The painting is by Luigi Mayer (1755-1803), an Italian-German artist and close friend of Sir Robert Ainslie, British Ambassador to Turkey from 1776 to 1792.
 Mayer travelled throughout the Ottoman Empire depicting the landscapes and people, from the Balkans and the Greek Islands to Turkey and Egypt.
 On the way there, he set sail from Brindisi, as Virgil had done and countless others still do today.
-Voyages take many forms – I hope this website will be a refreshing stopover on your journeys.
+Voyages take many forms – I hope this website will be a refreshing stopover on yours.

 That Summer In Puglia cover photo: © Salvo d’Avila; all rights reserved; reproduced with kind permission of the artist.
 Book cover graphic design: Edwin Smet.